She Loves Biscotti

 The quantities and the type of fat used will determine the texture and thickness of these cookies.
 As for the flavoring, it really is a question of taste.
 My personal preference is the flavor of my childhood, vanilla and anise.

-Let me show you how you can easily make this Italian cookie recipe with a pizzelle maker.
+Let me show you how you can easily make the best pizzelle recipe with a pizzelle maker.

 Instructions

-Begin by whisking 3 eggs until they begin to thicken.
-Next, add the sugar (½ cup) and whisk for a few minutes.
+Begin by whisking the three room-temperature eggs until they begin to thicken.
+Next, add the granulated sugar (½ cup) and whisk for a few minutes.
 As you can see, I like to use my whisk.
-If it is easier for you to use your stand mixer, make sure to use the whisk attachment.
+If it is easier for you to use your stand mixer, use the whisk attachment.

 A series of 4 photos showing the transition of beating the eggs; incorporating the flpour; dropping a tablespoon of dough on a pizzelle iron and the finished product still on the iron.